ErpNetDocs/tech/advanced/string-interpolation/expression-types/system-variable.md

 ```

 > [!NOTE]
-> For more information and all supported system variables, see [System Variables](../system-variables.md).
+> See [System variables](../system-variables.md) for more information and all supported system variables.

 If a system variable exists, but is null, the expression will evaluate to an empty string.